Feelynx/flutter_clean_architecture/README.md

     flutter gen-l10n

 **Feeling Lazy?** No worries! 😎 We’ve got you covered.

+From terminal change directory to scripts:

+    cd scripts

 Execute all the above in one swift command using our supercharged first_boot_init.sh script:

     sh first_boot_init.sh